arangodb/arangodb/Documentation/Books/Manual/DataModeling/OperationalFactors.md

   OPTIONS { exclusive: true }
 ```

-The same naturally also applies for queries using _REPLACE_
+The same naturally also applies for queries using _REPLACE_.
+Additionally you may be able to use
+the `intermediateCommitCount` option in the API to subdivide the AQL transaction into smaller batches.